UW-Hydro/VIC/samples/README.md

 ## Classic Driver

-*In progress*

-1. Stehekin
+1. Stehekin - 10-days of forcings
-1. Rosemount

 ## Summary of Datasets:
 1. Stehekin: This is a distributed datasets that covers the entire Stehekin River Basin, located in Washington State, USA.
-1. Rosemount: This is a single point dataset from Rosemount site, Illinois, USA.

 ## Getting the Datasets:
 The VIC sample datasets are in a "git submodule", to download the datasets to this directory, simply run the following command: